 This is easier said than done sometimes, of course.
 There are many capable people out there, some even more than qualified on paper.
 But being a good CMO isn’t always about checking off all the boxes on a list of specific skills or qualifications.
 There are also some qualities that are essential to the job, ones that those doing the hiring may not even know to look for.
 Not quite sure yourself?
 Keep reading to learn what characteristics separate good potential CMOs from great ones.

 Likewise, these two very different approaches also call for significantly different chief marketing officers.
 Getting to the heart of what your business is centered around and needs is thus by far the easiest way to determine what to look for in a CMO.
-In the end, a firm grasp on this will help narrow down your candidates and guide you in the best direction possible.
+In the end, a firm grasp on this will help narrow down your marketing executive candidates and guide you in the best direction possible.

 While each business’s individual nuances will determine the qualities and specialties that a good CMO should have, it’s not actually this complicated or involved in reality.
 The details certainly matter, but they aren’t everything.
 They may aid in crafting a more complete picture of the best fit; however, some characteristics are simply universal to all fantastic CMOs.
 Here are the most significant for which you should keep an eye out.
-Find someone who encompasses all five, and they’re almost certainly perfect for the job.
+Find someone who encompasses all five, and they’re almost certainly perfect for the CMO role.

 Perhaps the most obvious of the bunch, a successful chief marketing officer needs to have an abundance of market insight.
 They need to thoroughly understand what drives it, how it operates, and how trends both near and far influence customer decisions.